gadgetron/gadgetron/doc/source/using.md

     gadgetron --from_stream -c default.xml -i test_out.dat -o img_out.dat

-The output of this command generates a file that contains images in an intermediary format, which must be converted back
+The output of this command generates a file that contains images in an intermediary format, which must be converted back:

     stream_to_mrd -i img_out.dat -o out.h5